 Aside from the tedious process of inputting vendors and getting the system set up, bill pay typically saves time.
 When bills are ready to be paid, it’s usually a matter of 3 or 4 clicks of the mouse and you’re done!
 Most bill pay platforms also reduce the reconciliation time for payments due to the aggregated data they store.

-When merchants allow customers to pay their bills via online bill pay, it can reduce the risk of chargebacks.
-Since it is the customer who sets up their account, logs in and pays the bill, it can be difficult for them to go back and request a chargeback from their bank.
+When merchants allow customers to pay their bills via online bill pay, it can reduce the risk of echeck chargebacks.
+Since it is the customer who sets up their account, logs in, and pays the bill, it can be difficult for them to go back and request a chargeback from their bank.

 For businesses offering recurring payment options or subscriptions, a bill pay platform can save subscriptions.
 In many cases, recurring payments are simple for a customer to set up but can be more difficult to stop.
 A merchant can choose to require the customer to speak with a service representative to stop their payment, which can result in saved memberships and conversions.